 You can test multiple resources as part of a single A/B test.
 This feature enables you to create a single conceptual test over multiple Swrve resources; for example, you might want to test the effect of increasing the price of a class of resources or you might want to adjust multiple aspects of the app’s starting flow and the configuration of this flow is shared over multiple Swrve resources.

 Swrve uses a Bayesian approach to A/B testing.
-For detailed information about the Bayesian testing model in Swrve, see Why a Bayesian Approach to A/B Testing?
+For detailed information about the Bayesian testing model in Swrve, see Why use a Bayesian approach to A/B testing?

 Swrve provides two main views to enable you to manage resource A/B tests:

 - The Resource A/B Testing screen provides an overview of all your resource A/B tests.

 - The Resource A/B Test Details screen provides a detailed view of a particular resource A/B test.